So you’ve taken the leap and applied to law school. You’ve taken the LSAT, and now you’ve got an interview at the law school you applied for.

 - Do you consider yourself a competitive applicant to this school?

-- What do you have to off our school?
+- What do you have to offer our school?

-- What do you hope to gain during your law education?
+- What do you hope to gain through your law education?

 - How do you handle stress?